-What are the trends of Chinese Marketing at the end of 2012?
-Let’s see together my point of view about these market .
-Marketing never stops changing, and have to adapt with the consumption and the habits of chinese people.
+What are the trends in Chinese Marketing at the end of 2012?
+Let’s see together my point of view about this market.
+Marketing never stops changing, and have to adapt to the consumption and the habits of Chinese people.

-Will digital marketing be a big trend this year again or no?
+Will digital marketing be a big trend this year again or not?
 The concept is not new in China, but change seems constant.

 Increasingly, brands are using digital media to reach their targets with the ultimate goal: commitment.

-Marketers must understand, integrate and develop a set of skills, tools, and platforms to thrive in this “digital arena.”
+Marketers must understand, integrate and develop skills, tools, and platforms to thrive in this “digital arena.”

 1. Community Management

-How to get utilization, visibility and optimal interactivity on this platform?
+How to get utilization, visibility, and optimal interactivity on this platform?
 The pioneers were already out and took a step ahead of the laggards.
-There are on Weibo true thought leader by business.
-Today the mass population is found on Weibo, to share the ups and downs of their life, to interact with friends, with people with similar interests.
-Today, Weibo is more than ever considered as the primary source of information in China before traditional media.
+There are Weibo true thought leaders in the business.
+Today the mass population is found on Weibo, to share the ups and downs of their life, to interact with friends, and with people with similar interests.
+Today, Weibo is more than ever considered the primary source of information in China before traditional media.

 2. Content Marketing

-It is the act of giving customers useful information to facilitate their purchase or influence their decision…
+It is the act of giving customers helpful information to facilitate their purchase or influence their decision…

 Did you know that content is the most important thing in social marketing?
-We don’t communicate by the same way in China today.
+We don’t communicate in the same way in China today.
 In Europe, we “product” (produce?) some good information to encourage “Weibotizens” to follow us.
-There exist several types of content: videos, product placement, partnerships, program Ambassadors, events are relayed online, unveil the new collection, give information on the unusual company, brand, and products, preferably for non-commercial use.
+There exist several types of content: videos, product placement, partnerships, program Ambassadors, events relayed online, unveiling the new collection, give information on the unusual company, brand, and products, preferably for non-commercial use.

-We have seen in China the development of product placement commending a big presence in the digital advertising world.
+We have seen in China the development of product placement commending a significant presence in the digital advertising world.